jonathangosling/Rightmove_Analysis/README.md

 ## Transform

-- The price is in the text form "£x,xxx pcm" where x are numbers.
+- The price is in the text form "£X,XXX pcm" where X are numbers.
 We add a method to our `Data` class, `.transform_prices()` which transforms the `prices` attribute from a list of strings into a list of integers (without "£", " pcm" and commas).
 - The location given on the rightmove page is inconsistent and often without a postcode :angry:.
 For now, we use the [bing maps api](https://learn.microsoft.com/en-us/bingmaps/rest-services/locations/find-a-location-by-query).
 This allows us to pass the address scraped to get info such as the postcodes.
 However, the api doesn't always return a postcode in the json response (maybe try a different api if it becomes a problem - google looks promising but requires card details).
 So far, it has seemed to always return coordinates.
 So we are adding postcodes where possible and adding geolocation coordiantes (latitude and longitude) to all properties.
 The method `transform_location_data(self)` is added to the `Data` class to fill in the geolocation attributes.
+We also add ' London, UK' to the address search to remove potential ambiguity.
 - We add a method `make_df` to the `Data` class which returns a dataframe of all of the data.
 This can then be used to load into the database.

+# to add:
+- data: current date
+- transformations: zip into list of tuples for the odbc cursor method.
+- rounding coords, removing "prop" from id and turning to integer - ensure that the data adhere's to the restrictions imposed in the database
+- Loading section: pyodbc, used cte and subquery to load the data into a cte and then load into the table referencing cte in subquery to ensure that we only load new data i.e. obey primary key constraint.